Skip to content

 BPP kaputt (5): what exactly is a dead body in the closet, or: is 4 million enough?

 The dissolution of the Performing Arts Promotion Office continues to stir minds.
-So another piece, although we are actually supposed to be walking around the Uitmarkt to expensive advertising leaflets to sell.
+So another piece, even though we are actually supposed to be walking around the Uitmarkt to expensive advertising leaflets to sell.

 Enfin.